 - 1. When required.
-If a proposed development is located within or adjacent to a known or suspected fish and wildlife habitat conservation area, the Director shall require the applicant to submit a habitat management plan prepared by a qualified professional, defined in KCC 17A.02.620, which includes the information listed in this section.
-The requirement to provide a habitat management plan for fish and wildlife habitat conservation areas may be waived on a case by case basis if the Director determines that there are no potential direct and/or indirect impacts on designated species or habitats that would result from the proposed development. - 2.
+If a proposed development is located within or adjacent to a known or suspected habitat conservation areagishfish and wildlife habitat conservation area, the Director shall require the applicant to submit a habitat management plan prepared by a qualified professional, defined in KCC 17A.02.6240, which includes the information listed in this section.
+The requirement to provide a habitat conservation management plan for habitat conservation area if the Director determines that there are no potential direct and/or indirect impacts on designated species or habitats that would result from the proposed development.
+[New.
+The specific requirements for when a report is required could potentially be revised]. - 2.
 Contents.
 When required by this chapter, habitat management plans for habitat conservation shall include the general critical areas report requirements, as described in KCC 17A.01.080, in addition the following: - a.
-Identification of any state or federal endangered, threatened, sensitive, or candidate species that have a primary association with habitat on the project area; - Map showing the location of the ordinary high water mark and/or locations of fish and wildlife habitat conservation area(s) and their buffers in accordance with KCC 17A.04.020;

-- c.
-The vegetative, faunal, topographic, and hydrologic characteristics of the fish and wildlife habitat conservation area; - d.
+Identification of any state or federal endangered, threatened, sensitive, or candidate species that have a primary association with habitat on the project area; - Map showing the location of the ordinary high water mark and/or locations of wildlife habitat conservation area (s) and their buffers in accordance with KCC 17A.04.020; - c.
+The vegetative, faunal, topographic, and hydrologic characteristics of the habitat conservation area; - d.
 A discussion of any federal, state, or local special management recommendations, including Washington Department of Fish and Wildlife habitat management recommendations, that have been developed for species or habitat located on or adjacent to the project area; - e.
-A detailed discussion of the direct and/or indirect potential impacts on the fish and wildlife habitat conservation area by the project.
-Such discussion shall include a discussion of the ongoing management practices that will protect habitat after the project site has been developed; - f.
-The general mitigation plan requirements of KCC 17A.01.080 as well as the fish and wildlife habitat conservation area mitigation requirements of KCC 17A.04.070, if the alteration or development will result in unavoidable impacts to fish and wildlife habitat conservation areas; and - g.
+A detailed discussion of the direct and/or indirect potential impacts on the habitat conservation area ish and wildlife habitat conservation area by the project.
+Such discussion shall include a discussion of the ongoing management practices that will protect habitat after the project site has been developed: - f.
+The general mitigation plan requirements of KCC 17A.01.080 as well as the habitat conservation area mitigation requirements of KCC 17A.04.070, if the alteration or development activity will result in unavoidable impacts to habitat conservation area fish and wildlife habitat conservation areas; and - .
 Methods and measures to avoid, minimize and/or compensate for adverse impacts associated with the proposed development, including, but not limited to: - i.
-Prohibition or limitation of use, alteration, and development within the fish and wildlife habitat conservation area; - ii.
-Retention of vegetation and/or re-vegetation of areas/habitats critically important to species; - iii.
+Prohibition or limitation of use, alteration, and development activities within the habitat conservation area; - Retention of vegetation and/or re-vegetation of areas/habitats critically important to species; - iii.
 Special construction techniques; - iv.
 Implementation of erosion and sediment control measures; - v.
 Habitat restoration or enhancement (e.g., fish passage barrier removal); - vi.
 Seasonal restrictions on construction activities on the subject property; - vii.
-Clustering of alterations or development on the subject property; and - viii.
+Clustering of alterations or development activities on the subject property; and - viii.
 Any other requirements and/or recommendations from federal, state, or local special management recommendations, including the Washington State Department of Fish and Wildlife's habitat management guidelines.